Concept-skill Transferability-based Data Selection for Large Vision-Language Models: Related Work

 \paragraph{Coreset Selection for Visual Instruction Tuning} Several very recent papers address the coreset selection problem for visual instruction tuning~\citep{Wei2023instructgpt4, Chen2024selffilter, Liu2024tive}.
 Self-Filter~\citep{Chen2024selffilter} scores VIT data using a score-net trained along with the target LVLM.
 The concurrent work TIVE~\citep{Liu2024tive} employs gradient information from the target LVLM to compute task- and sample-level importance.
 Although effective, it demands considerable memory to store the high-dimensional gradient vectors.
 Moreover, these methods require backward passes, which are expensive due to the large training set.
 Both also overlook the diversity of selected data, which is vital for generalization.
 In contrast, our approach reduces wall-clock running time and considers both transferability and diversity.

-\paragraph{VL Concept and Skill Discovery} Discovering concepts learned by neural networks is a popular topic in interpretability research (\citealt{pmlr-v80-kim18d, NEURIPS2023_abf3682c, Manning2020}).
-Notably, \citet{kowal2024visual} performs hierarchical clustering in layer-wise activation space. \citet{Tiong2024lvlmfactoranal} attempt to identify latent skills underlying VL datasets. \citet{Michaud2023llmskill} performs spectral clustering to discover the skills of LLMs.
+\paragraph{VL Concept and Skill Discovery} Concept discovery in neural networks is a key topic in interpretability research (\citealt{pmlr-v80-kim18d, NEURIPS2023_abf3682c, Manning2020}).
+Notably, \citet{kowal2024visual} performs hierarchical clustering in layer-wise activation space. \citet{Tiong2024lvlmfactoranal} attempts to identify latent skills underlying VL datasets. \citet{Michaud2023llmskill} performs spectral clustering to discover LLMs skills.
 Though these works provide inspiration, they are orthogonal to our work, whose main objective is to sample from data clusters rather than understanding existing neural networks.
-The only application of concept discovery we are aware of is by \citet{Gupta_2017_ICCV}, who shows enforcing consistent VL concepts improves transfer learning.
+The only application of concept discovery we are aware of is by \citet{Gupta_2017_ICCV}, showing consistent VL concepts improve transfer learning.